- Self-invested personal pensions (SIPPs) and Individual savings accounts (ISAs) are tax-efficient accounts or ‘wrappers’ for holding your investments

 A Stocks and shares ISA is a popular way of holding shares, funds and bonds, among other assets.
 You don’t pay any tax on capital gains, and dividend or coupon income from your investments is paid tax-free into your account.

-There are also Junior ISAs that parents or guardians can open to help them save for their children.
+There are also Junior ISAs that parents or guardians can open to help them invest for their children.

 - ISAs that help you save in cash

 A Cash ISA is like a normal savings account, except the interest is tax-free.
-Unlike a Stocks and shares ISA, your cash won’t be affected by investment fluctuations, but inflation can affect what you can buy over the long term.
+Unlike a Stocks and shares ISA, your cash won’t be affected by investment fluctuations, but inflation can affect your buying power over the long term.
 This risk is worth bearing in mind if you’re considering a SIPP or ISA for retirement.

 - ISAs that help you save for your first home or retirement